Report Card Comments for Behavior: 120+ Examples You Can Use Today

 3. Always end with something forward-looking.
 Even a tough comment lands better with "we are working on strategies to support this" at the end.

-4. Keep a paper trail.
-If you're writing a comment about a behavior pattern, make sure you have the notes to back it up.
-That's where a lot of teachers get caught - writing a comment about something they observed but never documented.
+4. Keep your notes.
+If you're writing a comment about a behavior pattern, make sure you have the observations to back it up.
+That's where a lot of teachers get caught: writing a comment about something they observed but never documented.

 That last point is what pushed me to build ShortHand.
 I was writing report card comments from memory, trying to reconstruct months of behavior from sticky notes and a gut feeling.
 Now I log notes in real time - a few seconds per student - and when report card season hits, I have actual data to write from instead of guessing.